 - 3. Location: Any University campus, the Lawrence Berkeley National Laboratory, Medical Centers, the Office of the President, and Agriculture and Natural Resources. - 4.
 Preponderance of Evidence: A standard of proof that requires that a fact be found when its occurrence, based on evidence, is more likely than not. - 5.
-Protected Category: An identity protected by federal or state law, including the following: race, religion, color, citizenship, national or ethnic origin, ancestry, sex (including pregnancy, childbirth, lactation or related medical conditions), gender, gender identity, gender expression, gender transition, sexual orientation, physical or mental disability (including having a history of a disability or being regarded as being disabled), medical condition (cancer-related or genetic characteristics), predisposing genetic information (including family medical history), marital status, age (at least 40 years of age), or veteran or military status.
+Protected Category: An identity protected by federal or state law, including the following: race, religion, color, citizenship, national or ethnic origin, ancestry, sex (including pregnancy, childbirth, lactation or related medical conditions), gender, gender identity, gender expression, gender transition, sexual orientation, physical or mental disability (including having a history of a disability or being regarded as being disabled), medical condition (cancer-related or genetic characteristics), predisposing genetic information (including family medical history), marital status, age (at least 40 years of age in employment context), or veteran or military status.
 The Protected Category definitions apply for the purposes of this Policy only. - 6.
 Respondent: An individual who is alleged to have engaged in Prohibited Conduct and/or who has been reported to have violated this Policy. - 7.
-Responsible Employee: Any of the following who is not a Confidential Resource: - Campus Police - Human Resources Administrators, Academic Personnel Administrators, and Discrimination and Title IX Professionals - Managers and Supervisors including Deans, Department Chairs, and Directors of Organized Research Units - Faculty Members this Policy, the Responsible Employee must promptly notify the Local Implementation Officer or designee.
+Responsible Employee: Any of the following who is not a Confidential Resource: - Campus Police - Human Resources Administrators, Academic Personnel Administrators, and Discrimination and Title IX Professionals - Managers and Supervisors including Deans, Department Chairs, and Directors of Organized Research Units - Faculty Members

-If a Responsible Employee learns, in the course of employment, that any individual affiliated with the University may have experienced Prohibited Conduct, as defined in
+If a Responsible Employee learns, in the course of employment, that any individual affiliated with the University may have experienced Prohibited Conduct, as defined in this Policy, the Responsible Employee must promptly notify the Local Implementation Officer or designee.